ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 ## 3.3 Transaction Fee Requirements for Layer 2 Transactions

-In this section, the documents details Transaction Fee requirements for a L2 Transaction and its processing.
+In this section, the documents details Transaction Fee requirements for an L2 Transaction and its processing.

 #### **[R23]**